dotnet/dotnet.github.io/core/about/overview.md

 Each of the runtimes above can be used on their own, for instance in console applications or similar.
 However, each of them have been the building block of a major consumer, or a workload on top of it.
 The two main workloads are ASP.NET 5 and Universal Windows Platform apps.

 ### ASP.NET 5
 ASP.NET 5 is a completely reimagined way of working with web applications on the Microsoft application platform.
-There are many new things that will come with this new realease; too much to go into detail here.
+There are many new things that will come with this new release; too much to go into detail here.
 ASP.NET 5 will be cross-platform, allowing you to run web applications written for it on Linux, OS X and Windows.

 ASP.NET 5 can use either the Core CLR or the full, desktop .NET Framework to run, depending on the need.
 It also has a completely revamped approach to tooling, where it is starting with a "CLI first" philosophy, thus allowing one set of tools to be used on different platforms.